 If Q+K no shift occurs (equilibrium achieved).

 Ionic equilibrium is the study of equilibrium between the ions.
-All those substances that are converted into ions in solution are classified into categories i.e, strong electrolytes and weak electrolytes.
-Strong electrolytes are those that are completely dissociated into ions and conduct greater electricity, while the weak electrolytes are those that are partially ionized in solutions and conduct smaller electricity.
-Acids, bases, and salts are either the weak electrolytes or strong electrolytes.
-In the case of weak electrolytes, the equilibrium established between the ions and non-ionized molecules.
+All those substances that are converted into ions in solution are classified into categories i.e. strong electrolytes and weak electrolytes.
+Strong electrolytes are those that are completely dissociated into ions and conduct greater electricity, while weak electrolytes are those that are partially ionized in solutions and conduct smaller electricity.
+Acids, bases, and salts are either weak electrolytes or strong electrolytes.
+In the case of weak electrolytes, the equilibrium is established between the ions and non-ionized molecules.

 As already mentioned, some acids and bases are strong in nature and some are weak in nature.
 When a strong acid dissociates in the aqueous medium then it forms its conjugate base, these conjugate bases are always weak in nature.
 Similarly, with strong bases, their conjugate acids in solutions are always weak.
 For weak acids and bases, their conjugates bases and acids, respectively are always strong in nature.